Merion Station, Pennsylvania

 Merion Station, also known as Merion, is an unincorporated community in Montgomery County, Pennsylvania.
 It borders Philadelphia to its west and is one of the communities that make up the Philadelphia Main Line.
-Merion Station is part of Lower Merion Township, Montgomery County.
+Merion Station is within Lower Merion Township, Montgomery County.
 The community is known for its grand mansions and for the wealth of its residents.

 Merion Station is contiguous to the Overbrook and Overbrook Park neighborhoods of Philadelphia and is also bordered by Lower Merion Township's unincorporated communities of Wynnewood and Bala Cynwyd and the borough of Narberth.
 As of the 2020 United States census the population was 5,741.

 History

 Merion Meeting House was built at the present intersection of Montgomery Avenue and Meetinghouse Lane in 1695 by Welsh settlers.

 The General Wayne Inn and Merion Friends Meeting House are listed on the National Register of Historic Places.
 The Merion Friends Meeting House is also a National Historic Landmark.